1996 Peters International

-The 1996 Peters International was a tennis tournament played on outdoor hard courts at the NSW Tennis Centre in Sydney in Australia that was part of the World Series of the 1996 ATP Tour and of Tier II of the 1996 WTA Tour.
-The tournament ran from 8 through 14 January 1996.
+The 1996 Peters International was a tennis tournament played on outdoor hard courts at the White City Stadium in Sydney in Australia that was part of the World Series of the 1996 ATP Tour and of Tier II of the 1996 WTA Tour.
+The tournament ran from 8 January until 14 January 1996.
+Todd Martin and Monica Seles won the singles titles.